brynbellomy/go-structomancer/README.md

 # structomancer

 Golang struct reflection package.
-Primarily aimed at package authors who want to add struct tag functionality and/or serialization and deserialization to their packages.
+Primarily aimed at package authors who want to add struct tag functionality and/or struct serialization and deserialization to their packages.

+## fast

+structomancer is pretty fast.
+A lot of the reflection calls it makes are only performed once per type, and are fetched from a `sync.RWMutex`-protected cache on subsequent lookups.

+## what you can do

 ```go
 import "github.com/brynbellomy/go-structomancer"